Sampling reduced density matrix to extract fine levels of entanglement spectrum and restore entanglement Hamiltonian

 In fact, the answer of the discrepancy comes from the difference between the ES and entanglement spectral function instead of the finite size effect.
-The results of the FM Heisenberg ladder indicates that the spectrum and spectral function exhibit distinct behaviors at low energy levels.
-As it is shown in {Fig.~\ref{Fig_AFM_FM}(d)}, the ES in $L=20$ does not show a quadratic dispersion while the spectral function does.
-We try to draw the curve of the spectral function in the ES levels {as the red line shown in Fig.~\ref{Fig_AFM_FM}(c)}, which further demonstrates that the spectral function goes up quickly beyond the lowest levels of ES. {Thus, the spectral function behaves differently from the low-lying ES in the ferromagnetic case.}
+The results of the FM Heisenberg ladder indicate that the \tcb{energy} spectrum and \tcb{ordinary} spectral function exhibit distinct behaviors at low energy levels.
+As it is shown in Fig.~\ref{Fig_AFM_FM} (d), the ES in $L=20$ does not show a quadratic dispersion while the spectral function does. \red{It is worth noting that we measure the excitation of $S_k^z$ in the spectral function [Eq.(\ref{sf})], which is actually a one-magnon dispersion.
+It means the excitation of one-magnon is indeed quadratic here even in small size.} We try to draw the curve of the spectral function in the ES levels as the red line shown in Fig.~\ref{Fig_AFM_FM} (c), which further demonstrates that the spectral function goes up quickly beyond the lowest levels of ES. \red{We find that some previous studies in quantum magnetism show, in a pure 1D FM Heisenberg chain, its one-magnon excitation is also higher than the two-magnon bound state~\cite{Bethe1931,Karabach1997}.
+It supports our conclusion that the one-magnon is not the lowest excitation in the FM chain.} Thus, the spectral function behaves differently from the low-lying ES in the ferromagnetic case.

-\textit{ Example 3: 2D Heisenberg model.-} { For a $d\geq 2$ dimensional quantum $O(N)$ model, its ground state spontaneously beaks the continuous symmetry and is labeled by N\'eel order.
+\textit{ Example 3: 2D Heisenberg model.-} For a $d\geq 2$ dimensional quantum $O(N)$ model, its ground state spontaneously beaks the continuous symmetry and is labeled by N\'eel order.
 Meanwhile, its energy spectrum has the characteristic of tower of states (TOS) structure.
 The energies of the TOS in finite size are~\cite{hasenfratz1993finite,Deng2023improved}

 where $S$ is the total spin momentum of the system, $\chi_{\perp}$ is the transverse susceptibility in the thermodynamic limit.
 Except the energy spectrum~\cite{wietek2017studying}, the ES is also expected having TOS when the ground state is continuous symmetry breaking~\cite{Alba2013entanglement}.